Frequently Asked Questions

 We accept cash, checks, money orders, and EFT transfers, as well as long-term care insurance.
 At this time, we do not accept VA insurance—but regardless of your financial situation, we’ll work with you to make sure you can afford the services your loved one needs.

 Not at this time.
 Our level of care is custodial, while Medicare and Medicaid only pay for skilled needs and a higher level of service.
 This would include hospital expenses, home health care, and so on.
 Medicare specifically is meant for short-term care coverage, not the long-term, at-home care you’re seeking for your loved one.
-However, we do provide Medicaid planning so you can prepare for those long-term care costs.

 We are flexible with any changing needs your loved one experiences, and we can absolutely increase or decrease services when necessary.
 To change scheduled days or the frequency of services, you can start by contacting your caregiver.
 We simply ask for a six-hour notice ahead of time so you can avoid being charged for the shift.